-▲ Select Get Support, and then use a mobile device to scan the QR code that displays on the next screen.
-The HP Customer Support - Service Center page appears with your Failure ID and product number automatically filled in.
-Follow the on-screen instructions.

-- or -
+- Select Contact HP, accept the HP privacy disclaimer, and then use a mobile device to scan the Failure ID code that appears on the next screen.
+The HP Customer Support Service Center page appears with your Failure ID and product number automatically filled in.
+Follow the on-screen instructions. - or -